lienkt/lienkt/README.md

 ### Hi there 👋

-I’m currently working as Software Engineer in Paris, France.
+I’m currently working as a Software Engineer in Paris, France.

 - 😎 I've worked with Flutter, Reactjs, Nodejs, Java, Python, PHP etc.
 - ❤️ I enjoy working in Frontend and I love creating beautiful Apps.